chagadev/fullstack-boilerplate/ROADMAP.md

 These are features we would like to implement in no particular order:

-- User roles authorization (admin / editor)
+- User roles enum (admin / editor)
+- Role-based authorization (hasRole)
 - AuthPayload object type
 - Login / Password authentication
 - Passwordless authentication
+- Redirect after authentication from query parameter
-- External oauth2 authentication
+- External OAuth2 authentication
-- Docker image
+- Docker image / compose project
 - User email verification
-- Background tasks
+- Background tasks in a separate thread